 ISRIC is one of the core members of this global soil data exchange group and aims to implement its results for GloSIS V2.0.
 The GloSIS ontology is available at https://owl.glosis.org.

 Our global community of soil professionals

 Although the work on GloSIS, GLOSOLAN and global soil data exchange has a clear technical component, it also has important community, institutional and network components that ISRIC values in the Global Soil Partnership.
 The mission of the GSP, especially when it comes to the soil data workflow and the central position of countries and their institutes, closely aligns with the ISRIC vision.

 The Global Soil Partnership creates a global platform for concerted efforts towards better availability, quality and use of soil information.
 ISRIC contributes to this network through technical work and by the close interaction with other partners and countries in our community of practice.

-ISRIC holds many formal connections to the Global Soil Partnership, we are the Soil Data Facility to GloSIS, co-chair of the soil spectroscopy working group for the Global Soil Laboratory Network (GLOSOLAN), active members of the Pillar 4 and Pillar 5 working groups which focus respectively on soil information and harmonisation, and INSII.
+ISRIC holds and has held many formal connections to the Global Soil Partnership, we were the Soil Data Facility to GloSIS between June 2017 and September 2021, we are co-chair of the soil spectroscopy working group for the Global Soil Laboratory Network (GLOSOLAN), active members of the Pillar 4 and Pillar 5 working groups which focus respectively on soil information and harmonisation, and INSII.
 In addition, the chair of the ISRIC board Dr. Peter de Ruiter is a member of the GSP’s International Technical Panel on Soils (ITPS) expert panel.